-North Korea missiles: Trump warns 'all options' on table - BBC News
+US: 'All options' open on N Korea

 "Threatening and destabilising actions only increase the North Korean regime's isolation in the region and among all nations of the world.
 All options are on the table."

-Earlier this month, President Trump warned Pyongyang would face "fire and fury" if it continued to threaten the US, while North Korea threatened to fire missiles towards the US Pacific territory of Guam.
+Earlier this month, President Trump warned Pyongyang would face "fire and fury" if it continued to threaten the US.

-However, North Korean UN ambassador Han Tae-Song said his country had the right to respond to the military exercises.

-"Now that the US has openly declared its hostile intention towards DPR [North] Korea by raising joint aggressive military exercises despite repeated warnings... my country has every reason to respond with tough counter-measures," he told a disarmament conference in Geneva.

 Pyongyang has conducted a flurry of missile tests recently but this is the first time it has fired what is thought to be a ballistic weapon over Japan.